paperclip-ui/paperclip/README.md

 <!-- [![Backers on Open Collective](https://opencollective.com/tandem/backers/badge.svg)](#backers)
 [![Sponsors on Open Collective](https://opencollective.com/tandem/sponsors/badge.svg)](#sponsors) -->

-Tandem is an **experimental** UI builder for that aims to make it easier for anyone to build web applications.
-It compiles down to plain code, and plugs into existing frameworks, so you can use Tandem with your existing codebase.
-Here's what it looks like:
+Tandem is an **experimental** UI builder that aims to provide a universal way of visually creating web applications across just about any language or framework.

 ![Split view](./assets/screenshots/v10.1.7.png)

+### Why?

+Translating designs to code is one of the more tedious processes around product development, and it isn't perfect.
+In my experience, there's typically a discrepancy the design, and what's available or capable in code (e.g: colors and spacing that aren't part of the design system).
+As a result, I've found that there's typically a lot of back-and-forth between

+### One source of truth for design systems

+Tandem aims to have a similar user experience as Figma,

+### Why not just use an existing design system like MUI?

+### A common language for designers and developers

+TODO: paperclip

 ### Installation